-What are the Symptoms and the Causes of Poor Circulation?
+What are some of the Symptoms and Causes of Poor Circulation?

 There are many different types of symptoms which can indicate poor circulation.
 Apart from the discomfort a person may feel each day, there are potentially more serious consequences, so it is important to look into this properly.
 Here's more information:

 There are even more symptoms than these mentioned here, but some of the most common ones include the following: